History of Helsinki: Grand Duchy of Finland

-Following the Russian victory in the war, sovereignty over Finland was transferred from Sweden to Russia in 1809, and in 1812 the Russian government relocated the Finnish capital to Helsinki from Turku (in Swedish: Åbo), a city across from Sweden on the Gulf of Bothnia.
-It was believed that the relative lack of Swedish influence in Helsinki, combined with its greater proximity to St. Petersburg, would make a Finnish government headquartered there easier to control.
+Following the Russian victory in the war, former Swedish lands known as Finland were transferred from Swedish to Russian control in 1809, and in 1812 the Russian Tsar relocated the capital to Helsinki from Turku in the newly established Grand Duchy of Finland.
+At that time, the former capital of Turku was officially known as Åbo in Swedish, a city across from Sweden on the Gulf of Bothnia.
+It was believed that the relative lack of Swedish influence in Helsinki, combined with Helsinki's greater proximity to St. Petersburg, would make a Finnish government headquartered there easier to control.
 The fortress of Sveaborg also made the capital less vulnerable to an attack via the sea.

-The Russian authorities rebuilt the city of Helsinki in neoclassical style, intending to turn it into a stylish modern capital along the lines of St. Petersburg.
+After Helsinki became a new capital, the Russian Tsar ordered to rebuild the city of Helsinki in neoclassical style, intending to turn it into a stylish modern capital along the lines of St. Petersburg.
 The plan by Johan Albrecht Ehrenström was initiated in 1816 by the German-born architect Carl Ludvig Engel.
 The plan focused on a large urban square, and the initial buildings constructed in the city included the Government Palace on the east side of the square (1822), the Helsinki Old Church (1826), the Orthodox Holy Trinity Church (1826), and Engels Teater (1827), the first theatre in the city.
 Following the Great Fire of Turku in 1827, The Royal Academy of Turku, at the time the country's only university, was also relocated to Helsinki.
 It was renamed the Imperial Alexander University in Finland (after Emperor Alexander I) and eventually became the modern University of Helsinki.
 Engel designed the Main University Building (completed on the west side of Senate Square in 1832) and the university library (1844), now the National Library of Finland.
-The relocation of the university consolidated the city's new role in the Grand Duchy and helped set it on the path of continuous growth.
+The relocation of the university consolidated the city's new important role in the Grand Duchy and helped set it on the path of continuous growth.